dottorvenom/PayloadDetector/README.md

 The agent code is VB.NET while the command and control is PHP with mysql database

 #### To remember is simply a first version of testing
+Input checks and validations with code optimization are still to be implemented